embaldridge/grant-proposals/Postdoc-proposal-statement-support.md

 # Role of the sponsor in research

-> A  des
-cription of the role the sponsor(s) will play in the proposed research and training and the other resources that will be available to the Fellow to complete his or her training plan during the fellowship.
+> A  description of the role the sponsor(s) will play in the proposed research and training and the other resources that will be available to the Fellow to complete his or her training plan during the fellowship.